koraykoca/GUI-GIS/README.md

 # CPP_GUI
 C++ Graphical User Interface (GUI) Programming in Qt Creator using QGIS3 C++ API as an embedded mapping component.
-Developing a standalone QT 5.12.8 application using QGIS3 C++ API.
+Developing a standalone Qt 5.12.8 application using QGIS3 C++ API.

 ## Build and Running Steps
 - Clone the branch "release-3_24" from QGIS official repository: